 The Council hires outside performers, including singers, musicians, sword fighters, comedy acts, stunt acts, and many more.
 Ohio State students perform at Faire as well, including the Medieval and Renaissance Performer's Guild and the Society for Creative Anachronism.

 Faire vendors sell all sorts of period wares.
 Merchants sell everything from period clothing and swords, to candles and incense, to jewelry and masks, to stuffed creatures and fairy wands.
 Follow your nose to the smoked turkey stand!

-Every year, Council holds a contest to choose the Faire poster, which is used on t-shirts, posters, advertisements, and the Faire program.
-The Program, distributed at Faire, contains information about performers, vendors, shows, and ads from area businesses.
+The Faire Program, distributed at Faire, contains information about performers, vendors, shows, and ads from area businesses.
 Ad sales directly support Council's operating costs, and help ensure the success of Faire.